Karrie Ann Snyder

 Evanston, IL 60208-1330

 Office Hours: TH 10:15 AM-12:15 PM (no office hours on Thurs., Oct.
 22)

 Areas of Interest

-Karrie Ann Snyder is a Lecturer in the Sociology Department and her primary research interests include gender, family, work, and health.
+Karrie Ann Snyder is a Senior Lecturer in the Sociology Department and her primary research interests include gender, family, work, and health.
 She has recently completed a postdoctoral fellowship at the Sloan Center on Parents, Children, and Work at the University of Chicago and was a Research Assistant Professor at the Institute for Women’s Health Research at the Feinberg School of Medicine.